 Across the floorboards.

 Nahal’s imagery is visceral and evocative: the natural elements reflect Donia’s internal world.
 My task is to capture not only the sound of raindrops pitter-pattering but also the sense of loss suggested by Nahal’s metaphors.
 The juxtaposition of warmth from the fire with darkness from the creaking floorboards, the softness of Mama’s slippers versus the stern pacing of Father’s shoes, the rush of the wind and the billowing curtains against a steady descent of rainfall, the scent of the earth and the air before a storm: all of these sounds, smells, and sights must be portrayed musically.
 Ideally, a listener could hear my music without the words and imagine an emotional world very close to the one depicted in Nahal’s narrative.
-Then, there is the final layer of meaning: all of these sensations are only a memory, imagined in the depths of prison, far from home.
+Then, there is the final layer of meaning: all of these sensations are only a memory, imagined far from home.

 My first task as the composer is to select the instrumentation.
 In a traditional Persian ensemble, there are bowed and plucked string instruments, wind instruments, and drums.
 For this reason, I chose a harp, viola, and daf, a Persian frame drum, to accompany Donia.
 In Western music, the harp is associated with dreams, the supernatural, angels, and heavenly peace.
-Donia craves comfort and peace in her prison cell, and the harp answers her call.
+Donia craves comfort and peace, and the harp answers her call.
 The harp beautifully captures the sound of a raindrop: there is an initial plucking sound as the musician pulls the string and a resonant sustain as the string is released.
 Together, these sounds suggest the raindrop hitting a surface and then its dispersion as flowing water.
 The color of the harp gives the plucking sound a sense of magic and mystery so that the sound of the raindrop is not a literal one but rather one imbued with character and emotion.

 The viola is a lyrical instrument closely associated with the human voice.
 In Donia’s aria, it serves as a companion, echoing her thoughts and dreams, repeating her music and following her melody.
 The sound of the viola is warmer and darker than that of a violin but not as rich as that of a cello.
 Historically, it is a neglected instrument because it cannot project its sound as loudly or powerfully as either the violin or cello.
 The viola possesses a fragile beauty, capturing Donia’s vulnerability and longing for home.